cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/rulesets-api/endpoints.md

 </Aside>

-The Rulesets API provides specific endpoints for updating the rulesets of Phases so that you do not need to know the ruleset ID of the Phase beforehand.
-Instead, use the Phase name directly in the API endpoint.
+For some operations, you can use specific endpoints provided by the Rulesets API for managing the rulesets of Phases.
+These endpoints include the Phase name in the endpoint instead of the ruleset ID.

 For example, instead of using the following endpoint: